saleor/saleor-docs/docs/dashboard/orders.md

 ## Payments

-Orders can have three different payment fields:
+Orders can have three different payment types:

 ### Unpaid Orders